cyber-meow/anime_screenshot_pipeline/README.md

 An example base_config_file is provided in [configs/pipelines/base.toml](configs/pipelines/base.toml).
 Config files for `screenshots` and `booru` pipelines can be found in the same folder.

-Alternatively, you can directly specify the arguments in command line.
+Alternatively, you can directly specify the arguments in command line (these arguments have higher priority than the ones in the configuration files).

 ```bash
 python automatic_pipeline.py \